M4Yt/uTube/README.md

 You can secure it with a password if you want.
 Just add `&passwd=PASSWORD` to the URL and update [videoinfo.php](videoinfo.php) accordingly.

 ### Request Policy
-µTube needs to get information from the following domains
+µTube needs to get information from the following domains:
  *  youtube.com (The YouTube data API)
  *  ytimg.com (Video preview images)
  *  youtube-nocookie.com (Embedded videos)
  *  googlevideo.com (HTML5 videos)

 ### Troubleshooting